Australian rules football in Tasmania: Development of an intrastate rivalry: 1900–

+Postwar boom

 After World War II, all leagues underwent further expansion.
 The TANFL switched to a district-based selection, and expanded to six clubs.
 The NFTA also expanded to six teams.
 The NWFU expanded from six teams to as many as fourteen, with a short-lived incorporation of four Circular Head-based clubs, but eventually contracted back to eight.

 The local leagues were extremely popular and attracted large crowds.
 The TANFL Grand Final between Glenorchy and Clarence at the North Hobart Oval in 1979 attracted a record crowd of 24,968 which, although ostensibly small in comparison to mainland crowds, represented 15% of Hobart's population at the time.

-Statewide Competition
+Reformatted statewide competition: 1978-

 There were always attempts made to somehow consolidate the major Tasmanian leagues into one statewide competition.
 The earliest and longest-lasting was the Tasmanian State Premiership, which began (officially) in 1909 as a single Grand Final game between the TANFL and NTFA premiers, for the right to be the State Premiers.
 The Hobart-based teams initially dominated, winning the first fourteen such contests.
 In 1950, the NWFU Premier was also invited to contest for the State Premiership.
 The final State Premiership was played in 1978.

 The next attempt at statewide competition was the Winfield Statewide Cup, a seven-week tournament played prior to the 1980 season amongst all twenty teams in the TANFL, NTFA and NWFU, plus one team from the Circular Head Football Association (Smithton, who would join the NWFU that season).
 The competition was not popular with the northern clubs, who believed the organisation of the league biased towards the Hobart-based league.
 In response, they refused to play another Winfield Statewide Cup.
 Instead, the NTFA and NWFU joined to form the Greater Northern Football League, which resembled the old Statewide Premiership format, with the winners of the individual leagues playing off for the GNFL premiership.
 The GNFL experiment lasted only the 1981 and 1982 seasons.

-In 1986 and 1987, a true Statewide League was finally realised, when five of the northern clubs left their respective leagues to join the TANFL, renamed the TFL Statewide League: North Launceston, East Launceston and City-South left the NTFA in 1986 (the latter two merging to form South Launceston), and Devonport and Cooee (which was renamed Burnie for the move) left the NWFU in 1987.
+In 1986 and 1987, a true statewide league was finally realised, when five of the northern clubs left their respective leagues to join the TANFL, renamed the TFL Statewide League: North Launceston, East Launceston and City-South left the NTFA in 1986 (the latter two merging to form South Launceston), and Devonport and Cooee (which was renamed Burnie for the move) left the NWFU in 1987.
 The two northern leagues merged to form the Northern Tasmanian Football League.

 From that point, Tasmanian local football slowly dwindled as teams began to lose money.
-Clubs began to leave both the NTFL and the Statewide league throughout the 1990s, returning to local or amateur competitions with lower travel costs, or in some cases (such as the TANFL's Sandy Bay Football Club) fold completely.
+Clubs began to leave both the NTFL and the Statewide League throughout the 1990s, returning to local or amateur competitions with lower travel costs, or in some cases (such as the TANFL's Sandy Bay Football Club) fold completely.
 Only six teams remained in the Statewide League by 2000, and after one of the most poorly attended Grand Finals in seventy years, the league folded.
 The clubs that survived returned to the NTFL and the newly formed Southern Football League.